Two East Austin Elementaries, Two Very Different Trajectories

 Which School Fits You?

-You might lean toward Ortega if:
+You might consider the Ortega zone if:

-You might lean toward Blackshear if:
+You might consider the Blackshear zone if:

 Frequently Asked Questions